Le commandant CharcotPioneer of the Poles

 Pioneer of the Poles

 A doctor by convention, an explorer by vocation and a man with a love for sailing, Jean-Baptiste Charcot was also a key player in early French polar expeditions.
-By naming the first luxury icebreaker after him, PONANT pays homage to this inspiring pioneer of the poles.
+By naming its forthcoming polar exploration vessel after him, PONANT is paying tribute to this “gentleman of the poles”, a man respected by all.

 Born in Neuilly-sur-Seine, Paris.